How to Recover the Emptied Trash on your Mac without Much Effort

 Recover files from emptied trash on Mac

 When you delete files from your Mac, they first go to the Trash, where they remain until you restore them, clear the Trash manually, or macOS cleans the Trash after a specific time period.
-It’s easy to accidentally empty the Trash, only to realize there were some files you needed to restore.
-How to get back these files?
-Well, the good news is—there are several ways to restore files from an emptied Trash.
-The sections below dive deep into all these methods.
+But here’s the thing: it’s easy to accidentally empty the Trash, only to realize moments later that you still needed those files.
+Unfortunately, you can’t undo empty Trash on Mac.
+The good news is that you can recover deleted trash on Mac using several methods, and we describe them all in this guide.

 How to Recover Emptied Trash on Mac

-Ready to bring back those deleted files from your emptied Trash on the Mac?
-Basically, there are three options that offer optimal results: use specialized data recovery software, Time Machine backup, or iCloud backup.
+Ready to bring back those deleted files from your emptied Trash on Mac?
+You have two main options that offer optimal results: use specialized data recovery software or restore from a Time Machine backup.

 Method 1: Recover Emptied Trash on Mac with Software

 There are quite a few tools available on the market that can be used for data recovery purposes on a Mac.
-However, not all of them can be applied when recovering files from an emptied Trash.
+However, not all of them can recover files from an emptied Trash, especially on newer Macs with security restrictions.

-1. Download Disk Drill for Mac and follow the onscreen instructions to install it.
+1. Download Disk Drill for Mac and follow the onscreen instructions to install it on a drive different from where your data was lost.
+You can then launch the application.

-5. Use the menu on top of the scan results to narrow down your search according to the file type, file size, or date.
+5. Use the filters at the top of the scan results to narrow down your search by file type, size, or date.
 If you remember the name of the deleted file or its format, use the search field at the top-right.filter found files

-7. Choose the files you wish to restore and click the Recover button.select files for recovery
+6. Click any file to preview it and verify it’s the one you need.
+Then, select all files you wish to restore and click the Recover button.select files for recovery

-8. Select a preferred location for the recovered data (to avoid data overwriting choose a folder located on a drive different from the one they were previously stored at) and click Next to confirm.select recovery location
+7. Choose a recovery destination (to avoid data overwriting, select a folder on a different drive from where the files were originally stored) and click Next to confirm.select recovery location

 Method 2: Recover Emptied Trash From a Time Machine Backup